 Key Responsibilities and Accountables:

 In collaboration with the Executive Director (ED), formulate and revise as necessary procedures detailing specific functions of the committee.
 Executive Board has final approval of said protocol.
-Once approved, ED to post Protocol to the AHVMF website in the section.
+Once approved, ED to post Protocol to the AHVMF website in the board section.

 Scholarships